onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Nervous system

-> "An effective accounting of the economy and politics would be a revolutionary act." - [Samo Burja](https://youtu.be/A3Zd2K0BJoI?t=7136)
+> "An effective accounting of the economy and politics would be a revolutionary act." - [Samo Burja](https://youtu.be/A3Zd2K0BJoI?t=7135)

 we invented writing mainly for accounting purposes

+accountability etymology
+The terms "accountability" and "accounting" share a common root in the Latin word computare, meaning "to calculate".
+The term "account" comes from the Old French acontable, meaning "liable to be called to account".

 reread the paper from francis about alignment & self-organization in communicating groups?